sbme-tutorials/sbme-tutorials.github.io/2018/cv/notes/9_week9.md

 [source](http://aishack.in/tutorials/sift-scale-invariant-feature-transform-features/)

 After localization of a key-point in our scale space.
-We can now get its SIFT descriptor as follow
+We can get its SIFT descriptor as follow

 * Extract a $$16 \times 16$$ window centered by this point.
 * Get gradient magnitude and multiply it by a $$16 \times 16$$ gaussian window of $$\sigma =1.5$$